Experiences In The D | The Blog for Visit Detroit

 19. Mercury Burger & Bar – Step inside this dive bar to discover the true meaning of the popular corner bar.
 Murcery Burger is a Corktown favorite because of it's classic look, friendly and inviting faces and... the burgers!
 If you haven't had some of their Grade A beef, then you're missing out!

 20. Nemo's Bar and Grill – This popular burger spot is right next to old Tiger Stadium and offers shuttles to Tigers and Red Wings games.
 Nemo’s was featured in our best burgers in Detroit blog post for their sizeable burgers and mustard sauce.
 If you’re feeling nostalgic there’s no better watering hole than Nemo’s—a Corktown sports institution.

-If you’re looking for more places to watch the game—while bowling, entertaining or dining out—don’t miss Lucky Strike in Novi, Mercury Burger Bar in Corktown, Rock Bar & Grill in Plymouth, or Granite City Food & Brewery in Troy, and don’t forget that many of our favorite Detroit breweries are great places to cheer the Motor City to victory.
+If you’re looking for more places to watch the game—while bowling, entertaining or dining out—don’t miss Lucky Strike in Novi, Rock Bar & Grill in Plymouth, or Granite City Food & Brewery in Troy, and don’t forget that many of our favorite Detroit breweries are great places to cheer the Motor City to victory.